Monday, December 2, 2024

 A crime of passion?
 Hardly.
 Sexual jealousy is no substitute for a crime of the heart.

 Today, Zannone is in ruins.
-At night, wild sheep sleep under their indigo sheets, unheeding the whispering surf with its tales of the pain of pleasure.
+At night, wild sheep sleep under their indigo sheets, unheeding the whispering surf with its tales of painless pleasure.

 Thursday, May 30, 2024